Education: COVID-19 Pandemic Response

 What safety measures is Carinity putting in place to protect students who physically attend class from coronavirus?

-Students who choose to attend school will have their temperature checked and recorded either when the bus calls at their home or on arrival at school each day.
+Students who choose to attend school may have their temperature checked and recorded either when the bus calls at their home or on arrival at school each day.
 Any student whose temperature is above 37.5oC will not be allowed to board the school bus (if at their home) and will be sent home.
 We will arrange medical assistance if required.